qmk/qmk_firmware/docs/other_vscode.md

 [Visual Studio Code](https://code.visualstudio.com/) (VS Code) is an open-source code editor that supports many different programming languages.

 Using a full-featured editor such as VS Code provides many advantages over a plain text editor, such as:
-* intelligent code completion
+* intelligent code completion;
-* convenient navigation in the code
+* convenient navigation in the code;
-* refactoring tools
+* refactoring tools;
-* build automation (no need for the command-line)
+* build automation (no need for the command-line);
-* a graphical front end for GIT
+* a graphical front end for GIT;
-* many other tools such as debugging, code formatting, showing call hierarchies etc.
+* many other tools, such as debugging, code formatting, showing call hierarchies, etc.

 The purpose of this page is to document how to set up VS Code for developing QMK Firmware.